iamd3vil/caddyproxymanager/README.md

 - **Timestamps**: When changes were made
 - **Change Details**: What was modified
 - **System Events**: Automatic system actions and health check status changes

+#### Custom Caddy JSON Snippets
+Advanced users can insert raw Caddy JSON snippets into their proxy configurations for features not directly exposed in the UI:
+- **Deep Merge**: Custom JSON is deep-merged with UI-generated configuration
+- **Override Control**: Custom values override any conflicting keys from the UI
+- **Validation**: Built-in JSON validation prevents malformed configurations
+- **Safety**: Clear warnings inform users about the advanced nature of the feature

+To use this feature:
+1. Open the "Advanced" section when creating or editing a proxy
+2. Enter valid Caddy JSON in the provided text area
+3. The JSON will be merged with the generated configuration when applied

+Example use cases:
+- Custom middleware handlers
+- Advanced routing rules
+- Specialized TLS configurations
+- Custom logging formats

+**Warning**: This is an advanced feature.
+Incorrect JSON syntax can break your proxy or the entire Caddy server.

 ### SSL Certificate Options